Ditesli/mortality-temperature/6_Figures/README.md

-This folder conains the base code to reproduce the figures of the thesis
+This folder conains the base code to reproduce the figures of the main results of the thesis.
+Each script generates a a subsection of the results.
+Some parameters can be changed in some scripts to generate different results.